Tucked away amidst glorious scenery in a completely private setting, Pathhead Farmhouse has all the right ingredients for a peaceful, rural getaway.

 General Estate Information

 It is important to note that Hoscote Estate is a working and shooting estate; as such there may be some farm and estate traffic around the grounds during your stay.
-As it is a shooting estate with breeding pens, walking is, by necessity, restricted to the tarmac roads of the estate only.
+As it is a shooting estate with breeding pens, walking is, by necessity, restricted.

 We would ask that guests adhere to the guidelines provided by the estate on arrival.
 Nearby Craik Forest (2 miles) offers extensive trails for dog walking and biking.